AkankshaShinde3/HavenHub/README.md

 Built with JavaScript, Node.js, Express.js, Bootstrap, HTML, CSS and MongoDB.

-Organized using MVC architecture for efficient code management and scalability.
+Organized using MVC architecture for efficient code management.

 Integrated with Cloudinary for optimized media storage and fast retrieval.